LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       In his personal life, Signac also became closer to Pissarro when he married his cousin, Berthe Roblès, in 1892.
 The pair met in Le Chat Noir and she is painted into one of Signac’s earliest paintings, ‘The Red Stocking’ from 1883.
 She was a milliner by trade and she also features in one of his most famous works - ‘The Milliners’ from 1885-86.
 There is evidence that the two became lovers shortly after meeting and began living together.
     sideGalleryImages:
-      - /assets/paul-signac-red-silk-stockings-1935.jpg
+      - imageUrl: /assets/paul-signac-red-silk-stockings-1935.jpg
-      - /assets/paul-signac-the-milliner-1885.jpg
+      - imageUrl: /assets/paul-signac-the-milliner-1885.jpg
-      - /assets/paul-signac-sunday-1888.jpg
+      - imageUrl: /assets/paul-signac-sunday-1888.jpg
   - textTitle: Signac and Neo-Impressionism
     text: >-
       ### Early into his painting career, in 1884, Signac helped to found the